Training courses and workshops

 I have many years experience designing and delivering a range of training courses and workshops.
 My areas of interest are safeguarding, working with loss and change, attachment and trauma-informed practice.
 I am passionate about working with pacing and movement in the therapeutic context and offer reflective workshops on movement for mental health.

-All training sessions are currently offered via Zoom.
-I hope to resume face to face sessions when social distancing allows.
+All training sessions are offered via Zoom.
+In-person training at your location can also be negotiated.
 Please get in touch with any bespoke requirements and for prices.
 I can adapt any of my courses for your group.

 Safeguarding Awareness for Counsellors and therapists (2 hours).

-Disclosure of non-recent abuse and the LADO process (BITE SIZE 1 hour)
+Specialist Safeguarding: Disclosure of non-recent abuse and the LADO process (1.5 hours)

 Working with Loss and Change: